paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 - Sound understanding of the system to be modelled is a prerequisite.
 Starting point is the identification of the system functions for which system reliability requirements have been defined and a functional break down of the system.
 The system architecture and the components allocated to the function needs to be described.
 - Failure criteria should be clearly defined.
 The functional failure can be of different nature, e.g. total loss, partial loss, erroneous function (detected or undetected), inadvertent function or degraded performance.
 Each of them results from different failure modes of contributing components.
 If more than one definition of failure or success of the system is possible, a separate system level analysis may be required for each.
 The functional failure analysis provides the input to select the relevant system function and the functional failure that affects system reliability.
 - In order to represent the system behaviour correctly a comprehensive understanding of the implemented fault tolerances, fault recoveries and redundancies is vital.
-In addition to the system descriptions, the Fault Detection Isolation and Recovery (FDIR) Analysis should be reviewed by the reliability engineer to understand the system behaviour in case of component failures.
-A detailed description of FDIR is given in ECSS-E-ST-70-11C Error: Reference source not found.
+In addition to the system descriptions, the Fault Detection Isolation and Recovery ({term}`FDIR`) Analysis should be reviewed by the reliability engineer to understand the system behaviour in case of component failures.
+A detailed description of {term}`FDIR` is given in ECSS-E-ST-70-11C Error: Reference source not found.
 - Environmental and operating considerations: the description of the environmental conditions under which the system is designed to operate should be obtained.
 A space system is used in more than one environment: on the ground, during flight, in orbit.
 In such scenarios, reliability evaluation should be carried out using the appropriate failure rates for each environment and dormancy periods for hidden failures.
 To consider the different phases of the mission in conjunction, a reliability prediction for phased mission should be performed, see Section Error: Reference source not found
 - The relationship between calendar time, operating time, and on/off cycles should be established.
 - For all system components the reliability data (failure rates, reliability, and failure probability) should be available with reference to the environmental and operating conditions, for which these values were established.
 The FME(C)A are essential input documents for this task.
 Depending on the reliability requirement and the operational context, the appropriate risk times have to be used in the calculation.
 The risk time could be a fraction of the mission time if a failure would only be critical when it occurs during a specific time period of the mission.
 For example, for the failure of an unfolding mechanism the time period until the unfolding is done is the risk time and not the complete mission time.
 It may also be useful to describe the reliability curve R(t) from t=0 until end of lifetime.